plammens/python-introduction/Fundamentals/String basics/Length   indexing/task.md

 ```python
 "hello"[0]  # returns 'h'
 ```
-The resulting value is a string of length 1.
+The value of such an expression is a string of length 1.

 ```text
 >>> "hello"[1]